demisto/content/Packs/TOPdesk/Integrations/TOPdesk/README.md

 TOPdesk’s Enterprise Service Management software (ESM) lets your service teams join forces and process requests from a single platform.
-This integration was integrated and tested with version 10.8.8 of TOPdesk
+This integration was integrated and tested with 10.08.008-on-premises-release3-build2 for Linux x86 64-bit of TOPdesk

 ## Use cases
 1. Get, update, create, TOPdesk incidents, as well as (de-)escalate, (un)archive or upload files to the incidents.